DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 4.md

 ---
-title: Lesson 4 - Clash of the Knights
+title: Lesson 4 - Battle!!!
 sidebar_position: 4
 ---

+Are you ready for epic clashes!!
-This lesson delves into the heart of your game – the battle logic!
-The function simulates a battle between two knights belonging to different users.
-The function determines the winner based on the knights' power and triggers a victory action for the winning knight.
+In this lesson we will head over to the battle function.
+The function that determines the winner based on the knights' power and triggers a victory action for the winning knight.

 Let's breakdown how we can make this epic clashes between your knights possible

-- **The Function: Battle Royale!** :
+- **The Function:**

-  Create a function `battle`, which make this clashes happens between you knights.
-  After that we need two parameters; userA and userB: These represent the addresses (locations on the Flow blockchain) of the two players participating in the battle.
-  `userAKnightId` and `userBKnightId`: These are unique identifiers specifying the exact knights from each player's collection that will be dueling.
+  Create a function named `battle` as the fight coordinator.
+Which takes the address of the players participating in the battle(`userA` & `userB`) and their respective knights id (`userAKnightId` & `userBKnightId`).

   ```jsx
   pub fun battle(userA: Address, userAKnightId: UInt64, userB: Address, userBKnightId: UInt64) {